 Does your child follow simple instructions such as "eat your food" or "bring me the toy?"

 Does your child understand many action words such as sit or stand up?

 Achieve Hearing & Rehabilitation has two locations to better serve you.
 Our Plano location is located 1 block East of the Dallas Tollway in the Parkwood Crossings Medical Complex.
-Our Dallas location is located 1/2 block South of Royal Lane in the Preston - Royal Office Park.
+Our Dallas location is located 1 block South of Interstate 635 on Hillcrest Rd. in the One Hillcrest Green building.